 Born and raised in St. Louis, MO, Emily Rockers Bowman began learning the violin using the Suzuki Method at the age of 3.
 Emily began her studies with Rose Martin at what is now known as the Community School of Webster.
 Emily attended St. Margaret of Scotland School in the Shaw Neighborhood of St. Louis, MO where she started a Suzuki Violin Program in 2013.
-The program initially began with only 27 students and has now grown to over 140 students, ranging in ages 3-14.
-She also enjoys teaching General Music to Middle School Students in 6th-8th grades where the focus changes to learning about Music History, Music Theory, and performance on instruments including keyboards, glockenspiels, hand bells, and guitars.
+The program initially began with only 27 students and grew to over 140 students, ranging in ages 3-14.
+She also enjoyed teaching General Music to Middle School Students in 6th-8th grades where the focus changed to learning about Music History, Music Theory, and performance on instruments including keyboards, glockenspiels, hand bells, and guitars.

 Emily attended Nerinx Hall High School in Webster Groves, MO while studying with Manuel Ramos who was a first violinist in the St. Louis Symphony before retiring.
 While in high school, she performed with the St. Louis Symphony Youth Orchestra under the direction of David Amado and Scott Parkman.